justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 ### After a lot of pain and closely, but not comprehensively, reading the ArchWiki docs, I was able to finally boot to a lighter weight plasma-desktop.
 I re-did the install 2 more times to ensure I started to understand some of what I was doing.
 I then went ahead and just installed full plasma, which I'm very glad I did.
 The Dell handles this DE very well.
 I have a dual monitor setup, and plasma came with everything, plasma-desktop didn't come with "out-of-the-box" dual monitor work (or at least one of the packages didn't).

 ## There could be several typos here.
+Plus the styling might have highlighted or omitted something, making it hard to read.

 I followed the docs about 95% and some youtube videos (about 5%) that coincided with the docs (hence some of the commands being in a slightly different order than the docs).

 The docs jumped around and it was very easy to miss a link (like the boot loader part) or to just not understand what an entire section was talking about.
 If it wasn't for the videos, I would have missed some of the commands I needed to use.